kubevela/kubevela.github.io/versioned_docs/version-v1.3/case-studies/gitops.md

 This section will introduce how to use KubeVela in GitOps environment and why.

+> This section is only apply to CLI.

 ## Introduction

 GitOps is a continuous delivery method that allows developers to automatically deploy applications by changing code and declarative configurations in a Git repository, with Git-centric operations such as PR and commit.
 For detailed benefits of GitOps, please check [this article](https://www.weave.works/blog/what-is-gitops-really).